A transcript of me getting the kids into the car after camp today:

 Perhaps because I’m always rushing them.
 Even when I’m in no particular hurry at all.
 This is yet another symptom of my overly busy life.

 I’ve spent the whole summer trying to slow down.
 I’ve started meditating regularly again (I’m still only at 5-10 minutes a day, but that is better than zero minutes!), exercising (not ready to run a marathon, but I’m loving taking brisk walks with my dog), and I’ve gotten my house nearly organized (I love the Scandinavian saying one reader posted: “A clean house is a sign of a wasted life.”
 Makes me see my not-quite-clean house as a sign that my life is meaningful.)
-I’ve gone the whole summer without pushing my work email to my phone, and vacation that my colleagues at the Greater Good Science Center may not recognize me at the staff meeting tomorrow.
+I’ve gone the whole summer without pushing my work email to my phone, and I’ve taken so much vacation that my colleagues at the Greater Good Science Center may not recognize me at the staff meeting tomorrow.

 So why am I still in a big rush?